iPhone 12 mini Review

 A faster refresh rate would, of course, have been nice.
 The benefit it gives to smoother scrolling and more responsive gaming is hard to pass up on Android, but on iOS the animations are smooth enough for it not to be a huge issue.

-You’re probably most interested in the size of the display, and at 5.4-inches it’s the smallest in Apple’s current lineup.
+You’re probably most interested in the size of the display, and at 5.4-inches it (along with the 13 mini) is the smallest in Apple’s lineup.
 And unlike the iPhone SE, the screen stretches right out to the edges so there’s very little wasted space.

 While it’s small in comparison to other iPhones and just about every Android phone on the market, it’s only marginally smaller than the screen on one of the older ‘Plus’ sized iPhones that all had 5.5-inch panels.
 And they were massive.